 Powerscourt Townhouse Centre offers a superb blend of Irish Designers, chic boutiques, antique jewellery and homely cafes.
 Drury Street is home to an Eclectic Mix of homegrown shops; Industry, Om Diva, Cocoa Atelier, Irish Design Shop and Georges Street Arcade.

 Cafe Culture is the name of the game in the Creative Quarter.
 Take a perch outside Wall & Keogh on South William Street, or watch the world go by outside Metro.
 Grogan's on Castle Market is a Top Spot for pints Al Fresco, while Fade Street Social is the go-to Cocktail joint.

 Love shopping?
 Dundrum Town Centre, Ireland's biggest and best Shopping Centre, is just a short Luas ride away from Trinity City Hotel.
 With a fantastic choice of Shops, Restaurants, Cafes and a Cinema all under one roof, why not make it a Day Out?
 Something for all the Family!

-Go Luxe at; Harvey Nicholls, House of Fraser, Coast, Michael Kors, Mint Velvet, French Connection.
+Go Luxe at; Harvey Nichols, House of Fraser, Coast, Michael Kors, Mint Velvet, French Connection.
 Be Trendy at; Zara.
 Pull and Bear, Hollister, Superdry, Vans.
-Get fed at; Jamie's Italian, Nando's, Milano, Eddie Rocket's, Wagamama, Brambles, Yo!
-Sushi, Starbucks.
+Get fed at; Jamie's Italian, Nando's, Milano, Eddie Rocket's, Wagamama, Brambles, Five Guys, Starbucks.